SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 		  {"text":"This is a log line"},
 		  {"text":"This is another log line"}
 		]
-- HTTP status 404, if a task is not found with the given ID.
+- HTTP status 404, if the task does not exist.
 - HTTP status 410, if the log has been deleted to save disk space.